 Generic Name: bismuth subcitrate potassium, metronidazole, and tetracycline (BIZ muth sub SIT rate poe TASS ee um, MET roe NYE da zole, TET ra SYE kleen)

 Brand Names: Pylera

 What is Pylera?

 Pylera contains a combination of bismuth subcitrate potassium, metronidazole, and tetracycline.
 Bismuth subcitrate potassium is a mineral.
 Metronidazole and tetracycline are antibiotics that fight bacteria in the body.

 Pylera is usually given together with omeprazole (Prilosec).

-You should not use Pylera if you have severe kidney disease, if you are pregnant or breast-feeding, or if you drink alcohol daily.
+You should not use Pylera if you have severe liver or kidney disease, if you are pregnant or breast-feeding, or if you drink alcohol daily.
 You should not take Pylera if you have taken disulfiram (Antabuse) in the past 14 days.